Search

 Variable annuities

-Instead of low risk, you might prefer high growth.
-Variable annuities offer the potential for higher returns in exchange for the contract holder taking on more risk through investing in subaccounts.
-They also can be more expensive than other types of annuities, and your monthly payouts can fluctuate with changes in the market.
+Instead of low risk, you might prefer higher growth opportunities.
+Compared to fixed annuities, variable annuities offer the potential for higher returns in exchange for the contract holder taking on more risk through investing in subaccounts.
+Note that variable annuities can be more expensive than other types of annuities, and your monthly payouts can fluctuate with changes in the market.

-Thrivent's retirement income planning calculator can help you see where you stand and inform a conversation with a financial advisor about whether an annuity could help you meet your retirement income goals.
-An advisor can explain whether the benefits of a fixed-rate annuity would outweigh the drawbacks in your circumstances.
+A financial advisor can explain whether the benefits of a fixed annuity would outweigh the drawbacks in your circumstances.
 They can help you create a comprehensive retirement strategy and evaluate whether annuities make sense as part of that plan.

 Thrivent and its financial advisors and professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.